 The console can be assigned to many users within your department and you can create user accounts that have access to all of the utilities in the dashboard, or just a limited view.
 This is great if you want to give partial access to junior team members, or create a reporting user account for a business manager.

 The “Software as a Service” model used for Server Density means that this tool is very easy to set up.
 You can get a 14-day free trial to give the system a walk through its paces.

 Nagios XI is a very comprehensive infrastructure monitoring system that covers networks as well as servers.
-The Nagios system is based on an open source project called Nagios Core.
-Open source software is available to download as code.
+The Nagios system is based on an open-source project called Nagios Core.
+Open-source software is available to download as code.
 The idea behind this concept is that it prevents companies from hiding security breaches in compiled programs.
 It also means that developers around the world can create additional features.
 The Nagios Exchange is a forum where you can pick up plug-ins to enhance the basic Nagios system.

 The Exchange is a good place to pick up tips and opinions from other server managers.
-You can gather opinion on alternative free systems, such as Microsoft’s RSAT, get tips on remote server administration tools, and other useful software — you don’t have to just talk about Nagios.
+You can gather opinions on alternative free systems, such as Microsoft’s RSAT, get tips on remote server administration tools, and other useful software — you don’t have to just talk about Nagios.